Sexual Harassment Lawyer in Rochester, NY

 Sexual harassment is illegal in the state of New York and the rest of the country.
 Sadly, being illegal is not enough to stop the problem.
 Each year, countless New Yorkers report sexual harassment, and others suffer in silence.

 Many people refuse to report sexual harassment because of fear or embarrassment, but The Cimino Law Firm will help you navigate your emotions while holding your harasser accountable.
-Contact us for a free phone consultation.
+Contact us for a confidential phone consultation.
 Then we can work to stop the harassment and collect damages.

 What Types of Sexual Harassment Exist?